 The table below examines the Economic Value of Equity (EVE).
 The EVE of the balance sheet is defined as the discounted present value of expected asset cash flows minus the discounted present value of the expected liability cash flows.
 The analysis involves changing the interest rates used in determining the expected cash flows and in discounting the cash flows.
-The model indicates an exposure to falling and rising interest rates.
+The model indicates an exposure to falling interest rates, while showing an increase in EVE when rates rise +100BP and +200 BP.
+The model indicates an exposure to rates rising with a +300BP shock as well.
 These results are driven primarily by the relative increase in value of the Bank's core deposit base as rates rise.